awsdocs/amazon-dynamodb-developer-guide/doc_source/GSI.OnlineOps.md

 **Note**
 When you delete a table using the `DeleteTable` action, all of the global secondary indexes on that table are also deleted\.
+Your account will not be charged for the delete operation of the global secondary index\.

 ## Modifying a Global Secondary Index during Creation<a name="GSI.OnlineOps.Creating.Modify"></a>